 The rental market may be ever changing, but one thing that always remains is tenant turnover.
-There will be a point in your journey as a property manager where you need to find new tenants.
+There will be a point in your journey as a landlord where you need to find new tenants.
 When this happens, you may want to have a plan for onboarding your tenants in a way that is easy and enjoyable for you and your tenants.
 Having a good tenant onboarding system helps select better tenants, and nurture long last relationships.
-Here are 5 steps to a smooth onboarding process
+Here are 5 steps to a smooth onboarding process.

 Point of Inquiry

 A point of inquiry is a location or place in which a potential tenant may find you.
 This could take place on your website, classifieds, or listing pages.
 Points of inquiry are important because this is your opportunity to maximize exposure, while removing potential interest that may not be the best fit for your investment property.
 To achieve this it’s best recommended to be transparent about all costs, rules and requirements from tenants.
 It’s also helpful to provide up to date pictures.
 If you’re going to be listing through your website, it’s best to use a tool which allows you to presentable, functional and easy to use listing capabilities to help maximize the point of inquiry results.
-You can learn more about our free listing software here
+You can learn more about our property listing software here.

 Viewings & Applications